carolysg/breweries/README.md

 ### Dependencies and recommendations

 Before running the project, ensure you have the following installed:
 - Docker: If you want to run Airflow and Postgres in containers.
-You can download it [here](https://docs.docker.com/get-started/get-docker/).
-If you encounter a WSL error when launching Docker on your machine, I recommend checking [this link](https://stackoverflow.com/questions/66091744/docker-failed-to-start).
+You can download it <a href="https://docs.docker.com/get-started/get-docker/" target="_blank">here</a>.
+If you encounter a WSL error when launching Docker on your machine, I recommend checking <a href="https://stackoverflow.com/questions/66091744/docker-failed-to-start" target="_blank">this link</a>.

 The project was developed on Windows 10 and used VSCode.